-Tuberculosis Codes: Approved Amendments by Board of Health June 2019
+Tuberculosis Codes: RECOMMENDED Amendments for June 2023

-Below is the NAC related to Tuberculosis regulation that was amended and approved by the Board of Health June 2019.
-(Note: if not amended, the code is not listed below).
-Codification and online publishing of these amended regulatory codes are in progress.
+Below is the NAC related to Tuberculosis regulation that are proposed for amendment and approved by the Board of Health June 2023.
+(Note: Only the codes recommended for amendment are listed below; proposed new language in blue and proposed deleted language in red).